NanaBanana98/Power-Automate-Personal-API-Docs/TestSaveEmailAsPDF.md

 **Scenario:**
 When inputs are:
 - path has spec chars[><:/\|?*]
 - JSON Object
     - Email Object
         - Has subject prop
             - Empty string
         - Has body prop
             - Empty string
         - Has toRecipients prop
             - Empty string
         - Has from prop
             - Empty string
         - Has recivedDatetime
             - Empty string
         - Has attachments
-                -Empty array
+            - Empty array

 Then return the columns of that table with status code 0